nus-cs2103-AY2122S1/tp/docs/team/li-lehao.md

 Given below are my contributions to the project.

 * **New Feature**: Added the ability to undo previous commands.
-  * What it does: allows the user to enter an `undo` command, which let the PlackBook undo the previous command and go back to the state before executing the previous command.
+  * What it does: allows the user to enter an `undo` command, which let the PlaceBook undo the previous command and go back to the state before executing the previous command.
   * Justification: This feature improves the user experience significantly because the user can make mistakes in commands, such as deleting a contact accidentally,